“The first condition of understanding a foreign country is to smell it.”

 A real chateau just outside one of the premier wine towns in the region.
 The hotel has a formal dining room that produces what is usually the best meal of the trip.

-We meet you in Avignon at noon the first day of the trip.
+On the first day of the trip, we will meet you in Avignon at 1:00 PM.
 You can arrive the night before and stay in our Avignon hotel or take the TGV high-speed train from Paris or Geneva that morning.
-On the last day, we will end in Avignon at noon, and you can choose to stay another night in the city, rent a car to explore other nearby areas, or jump on the train back to your departure city to head home.
+On the last day, we will end in Avignon at 11:00 AM and you can choose to stay another night in the city, rent a car to explore other nearby areas, or jump on the train back to your departure city to head home.
 We will send you full travel details upon booking.

 WHAT'S INCLUDED?

-• You will have at least two Zephyr guides, with a third guide added if necessary.
+- You will have at least one Zephyr guide, with a second and third guide added if necessary.

-• All of your dinners and breakfasts are included.
+- All of your dinners and breakfasts are included.
 Gratuity for these meals is also included.
-We leave lunches open so that you have time to explore and enjoy the local flavors en route.
+In general, we leave lunches open so you have time to explore and enjoy the local flavors en route.

-• NOT INCLUDED: Beverages, desserts, lunches, gratuities to your guides, personal expenses and travel to and from the destination.
-If you will be renting a bicycle there is a rental fee of 25 Euros per day.
+- NOT INCLUDED Bike rental, beverages, desserts, lunches, gratuities to your guides, personal expenses and travel to and from the destination.

 Changes to Your Itinerary